 A dongle/mileage logger is another option.
 Simply plug the dongle into a USB port and your journey will be tracked by GPS.
 All of this useful data can then be uploaded and stored to a computer system helping to keep an accurate log of how far each driver has travelled.
 If you forget to plug in the dongle at the start of a journey- don’t worry.
 Simply record the information manually and add it to your computer logs when you have time.

-If you’re looking for a new vehicle, the Vanwise Group offers a wide range of used vans at our three dealership locations: Harlow, Maidstone and Dunstable.
+If you’re looking for a new vehicle, the Vanwise Group offers a wide range of used vans at our three dealership locations: Harlow and Maidstone.
 With finance option including business contract hire available, you’re sure to find the right solution for you.